 Ambitious Wisconsin companies see a world of opportunity for their products.
 However, navigating the global marketplace requires specialized knowledge and a sound strategy based upon proven best practices.

 The Wisconsin Economic Development Corporation (WEDC) stands ready to help you gain the insights you need to tap new international markets.
-Our International Market Access Grant and Collaborative Market Access Grant Programs help companies lay the foundation for a new export strategy or build upon existing export programs.
-The programs are easy to implement, with simple application and reimbursement processes, so you can focus your attention where it needs to be: on execution.
+Our Global Business Development Program helps companies lay the foundation for a new export strategy or build upon existing export programs.

 Whether a not a company has completed or enrolled in ExporTech, qualifying small businesses can apply for funding support to participate in a trade venture led by WEDC or a trade mission led by the state Department of Agriculture, Trade and Consumer Protection.